Auto Transcript

 It’s a curse because no matter how much you have, somebody will always have what?
 More.

-In fact, social media platforms like Instagram in particular, it is an envy generating machine.
+In fact, social media platforms like Instagram in particular are an envy-generating machine.

-It’s well known that these platforms are are linked strongly to depression, anxiety, body image problems, and other problems, especially for teenage girls.
+It’s well known that these platforms are linked strongly to depression, anxiety, body image problems, and other issues, especially for teenage girls.

-And it’s because it is explicitly designed by the smartest designers in the world to stir within you the lust of the eyes.
+And it’s because they are explicitly designed by the smartest designers in the world to stir within you the lust of the eyes.

 We should be very careful then as Christians if we spend too much time on these platforms.

-Well, the lust of the eyes then is hating your brother for what they have.
+The lust of the eyes is hating your brother for what they have.

 The pride of life is looking down on your brother for what they don’t have.

-Here we come to Satan’s third weapon, the weapon, the boastful pride of life.
+Here we come to Satan’s third weapon: the boastful pride of life.

-It’s translated in other Bible translations. because we have the NAS in front of us.
-But other translations will translate this possessions or property, pride of possessions.
+It’s translated differently in other Bible translations.
+We have the NAS in front of us, but other translations will translate this as possessions or property, pride of possessions.

 For this person, having more stuff makes you begin to think you are better than others.
-And instead of giving glory to God, you begin to think that your wealth maybe says something about you and your glory.
+Instead of giving glory to God, you begin to think that your wealth maybe says something about you and your glory.

 And it turns out it was also the first century Jewish dream.
-So much so that Jesus tells us a whole parable about this in Luke 12, the parable of the rich fool.
+Jesus tells us a whole parable about this in Luke 12, the parable of the rich fool.

-The man in Jesus’s parable is so wealthy that he has a problem, a big problem, and that is he doesn’t have any more places to put his wealth.
+The man in Jesus’s parable is so wealthy that he has a problem, a big problem.
+He doesn’t have any more places to put his wealth.
 He’s run out of storage for his wealth.

-And now his overriding concern is not how he can use his wealth to advance the kingdom of God, but how he can build bigger barns to hoard more of it.
-And he says to himself this in Luke 12:19, soul talks to himself, talks to his soul, you have many goods laid up for many years to come.
-Take your ease, eat, drink, and be merry.
+His overriding concern is not how he can use his wealth to advance the kingdom of God, but how he can build bigger barns to hoard more of it.
+He says to himself in Luke 12:19, “Soul, you have many goods laid up for many years to come.
+Take your ease, eat, drink, and be merry.”

 That is the attitude that God condemns.

-In general, we are not here worried about having not having enough food.
+In general, we are not worried about not having enough food.
 In fact, our problem sometimes is we have too much food and don’t know what to do with it.

 Our biggest problem is worrying about whether we should upgrade to the $800 Android phone or the $1,000 iPhone.